 The Utah Dual Language Immersion Program then offers a Culture, History and Media course in grades seven through nine.
 Participating students are expected to enroll in Advanced Placement language coursework and complete the AP exam in either the ninth or tenth grade.
 In grades ten or eleven through twelve, students will be offered upper division university-level coursework through blending learning with six major Utah universities.

 This program serves a student population comprised of a predominant majority of native English language speakers with limited to no proficiency in the L2 (e.g. Chinese, French, German, Portuguese, Russian, and Spanish, etc.).

 Two-way Immersion programs serve two groups:

 1. Teaching License: English Teachers are required to have an elementary Utah teaching license.
-Target Language Teachers (Chinese, French, Portuguese, and Spanish) are required to have an elementary or secondary Utah teaching license, or be accepted into the Alternative Routes to Licensure (ARL) program.
+Partner Language Teachers (Chinese, French, German, Portuguese, Russian, and Spanish) are required to have an elementary or secondary Utah teaching license, or must be accepted into the Alternative Routes to Licensure (ARL) program.